 Once you’ve decided what to toss, you need to dispose of it safely to avoid spreading contamination.
 Place all discarded items into heavy-duty, tightly sealed plastic bags.
 For larger items like carpet or drywall, you may need to cut them into smaller, manageable pieces first.
 Be sure to check with your local waste management provider about rules for disposing of contaminated materials.
 Also, throw out any food that may have come into contact with floodwater, especially if it has an unusual color or smell.
 When you’re dealing with a major cleanup, our emergency plumbing team can help manage the process and ensure your home is safe again.

-Understanding the Health Risks of Sewage Exposure
+What Are the Health Risks of Sewage Exposure?

 A sewage backup is more than just a messy inconvenience; it’s a serious health hazard for you and your family.
 The water that backs up into your basement isn’t just dirty—it’s contaminated with a mix of waste, chemicals, and disease-causing germs.
 Exposure to this raw sewage can lead to a range of health problems, from minor skin irritations to severe illnesses.
 Understanding these risks is the first step in handling the situation safely and effectively.
 It’s why tackling a major backup on your own can be so dangerous and why calling for professional help is often the safest choice.

-The Dangers of Bacteria, Viruses, and Parasites
+The Bacteria, Viruses, and Parasites to Watch For

 The biggest threat hiding in sewage water is the collection of invisible microorganisms.
 This water is a breeding ground for harmful bacteria like E. coli and Salmonella, as well as various viruses and parasites.
 According to health experts, flood and sewer water can carry germs that make people sick through direct contact or by contaminating surfaces.
 These pathogens can cause everything from stomach bugs to more serious infections.
 Because you can’t see them, it’s easy to underestimate the danger, which is why treating every inch of the affected area with extreme caution is so important.

-How Sewage Affects Your Lungs and Skin
+How Sewage Exposure Affects Your Skin and Lungs

 Direct contact with sewage can wreak havoc on your body.
 Your skin is the first line of defense, and exposure can cause rashes, irritation, and infections, especially if you have any cuts or scrapes.
 It’s also crucial to keep contaminated water and your hands away from your eyes, nose, and mouth to prevent germs from entering your body.
 Beyond direct contact, the risks can also be airborne.
 As the sewage sits, harmful microorganisms can become aerosolized, meaning you can inhale them.
 This can lead to respiratory issues and other illnesses.
 This is a key reason why handling a backup is considered an emergency plumbing situation that requires immediate and careful attention.

-Long-Term Health Effects and Warning Signs
+Long-Term Health Effects and What to Watch For

 Unfortunately, the health risks don’t disappear once the water is gone.
 Sewage contamination can linger for weeks or even months if not cleaned and disinfected properly, leaving behind a hazardous environment.
 It’s important to be aware of the warning signs of exposure, which can appear hours or even days later.
 Keep an eye out for symptoms like nausea, vomiting, diarrhea, stomach cramps, fever, or headaches.
 Other potential issues include skin rashes, respiratory problems, and infections in your eyes or ears.
 If you or anyone in your household experiences these symptoms after a sewage backup, it’s best to see a doctor right away.

-How to Properly Dry Your Basement
+How to Dry Your Basement and Prevent Mold

 After you’ve cleaned and disinfected every surface, the final and most crucial step is to thoroughly dry your basement.
 Simply wiping things down isn’t enough.
 Lingering moisture is a welcome mat for mold, mildew, and structural problems that can cause headaches for years to come.
 Getting your basement bone-dry is non-negotiable for making the space safe and healthy again.
 This process requires a combination of good air circulation, moisture removal, and a bit of patience.
 By using the right equipment and techniques, you can prevent mold from taking hold and ensure your basement is fully restored.
 Let’s walk through how to do it right.

-Using Fans, Dehumidifiers, and Fresh Air
+Using Fans, Dehumidifiers, and Airflow to Dry the Space

 Your main tools for this job are fans, dehumidifiers, and good old-fashioned fresh air.
 Start by opening any basement windows to get air moving and help clear out remaining odors.
 Next, set up several fans throughout the space.
 Industrial-grade fans are best, but any box fan will help.
 Point them directly at the floor, walls, and any damp items to speed up evaporation.
 While fans move moist air around, a dehumidifier pulls that moisture out of the air.
 If the situation feels overwhelming, our emergency plumbing team has the professional-grade equipment to dry your space quickly.
 Run a high-capacity dehumidifier continuously until humidity levels are back to normal, typically between 30% and 50%.